google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 <!--
 You may want to predict the number of travelers at a train station on a given day, given the previous data of how many travelers were there each day.
 RNNs pick up on things like varieties of seasonality (e.g., weekday vs weekend, holiday season) and noise.

 However, especially for time series with seasonality, we need to have enough data.
-For example, if we only have data for October and November, we won't do very well at predicting December because it is a holiday month; we would ideally have data for December of the previous year.
+For example, if we only have data for October and November, we won't do very well at predicting December because it is a holiday month; we would ideally have data for December of the previous year (if not multiple years).

 Image Details:
 * [train_station.jpg](https://www.pexels.com/photo/grayscale-photography-of-people-walking-in-train-station-735795/): Pexels License